nus-cs2113-AY2122S1/tp/docs/team/avellinwong01.md

 2. Implemented `EditCommand` class and all associated classes to edit
 3. Implemented `InfoCommand` class to display a variety of library information to the user
 4. Implemented `HelpCommand` class to display a list of valid input commands to the user
-5. Implemented `UnknownCommand` class to capture all invalid user input commands
+5. Implemented `UnknownCommand` class to display a message informing the user when he has inputted an invalid command

 ### Contributions to the User Guide